MOEA-NSM/moea-nsm/README.md

-Este projeto teve como base o JMetal.
+This project was based on JMetal.

-Seu conteúdo original e atualizado pode ser encontrado no seguinte link: https://github.com/jMetal/jMetal.
+Your original and updated content can be found at the following link https://github.com/jMetal/jMetal.

-As classes responsáveis pelo funcionamento do MOEA/NSM estão nos pacotes
+The classes responsible for running the MOEA/NSM are in the packages:

-/moea-nsm/JMetal/JMETALHOME/jmetal/metaheuristics/abordagem/
+/moea-nsm/JMetal/JMETALHOME/jmetal/metaheuristics/moeansm/